flatiron/cradle/README.md

 Note that when saving a document this way, CouchDB overwrites the existing document with the new one.
 If you want to update only certain fields of the document, you have to fetch it first (with `get`), make your changes, then resave it with the above method.

-However, Cradle also comes with an `update` method, which attempts to merge your changes with a cached version of the document, and save it to the database:
+However, if a `_rev` isn't explicitly passed, and Cradle has a cached version of the document in storage, it will try to merge your changes, and save the new version to the database.

-    db.update('luke', {jedi: true}, function (err, res) {
+    db.save('luke', {jedi: true}, function (err, res) {
         // Luke is now a jedi,
         // but remains on the dark side of the force.
     });